Open Call for Researcher

 Connect with Us

-Please feel welcome to contact us should you have any questions or comments about the new Audiovisual Research Alliance or want to connect about the recent report by Claire Fox: firstname.lastname@example.org
+Please feel welcome to contact us should you have any questions or comments about the Audiovisual Research Alliance or want to connect about the commissioned research or becoming involved: firstname.lastname@example.org